Grahack/EmuLisp/README.md

 Please note:

 * I'm not the original author.
-* The original author is OK with this repo.
+* The original author is OK with this package.

-* When he has time, things will evolve.
+This package is a quick and dirty way to make EmuLisp available to the NodeJS platform.
+There is still some issues like:

+* it's not the most recent version of EmuLisp,
+* the architecture of the package is not optimal/classical regarding good practices for npm packages,
+* the version number is not the EmuLisp one since I'm republishing a lot while learning how to package for npm.

 # Author's note